matt-sutton/ccpdmp/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 This plot show’s a bit more of what the sampler is doing.
-The Zig-Zag process returns a bunch of line segements where the sampler has visited, the red dots are samples harvested along these lines.
+The Zig-Zag process returns a bunch of line segments where the sampler has visited, the red dots are samples harvested along these lines.
 Once the Zig-Zag has been run we can use the line segments to generate samples either using the function gen_samples (which you can see in the univatiate